 There are a number of factors to consider when you need to get an antique or collectible appraised.
 Sometimes it's a matter of just knowing how much something is worth before you attempt to sell it.
-Or, in the instance of a family heirloom, finding out how much it's worth for your own information.
+Or, in the instance of a family heirloom, you may want to find out how much something is worth for your own information.
 Other times you may need a more formal appraisal for insurance or other purposes.

 The range of valuation tactics spans from doing it yourself to hiring a professional to work up a written appraisal.
 With a little forethought, it's easy to decide which path to take.

-Honestly, finding a value range for many antiques and collectibles doesn't have to be complicated.
-Say you're wanting to know how much something is worth before you put it up for sale in an online auction or pass it along to a family member.
+Finding a value range for many antiques and collectibles doesn't have to be complicated.
+Say you want to know how much something is worth before you put it up for sale in an online auction or pass it along to a family member.
 In cases like these, you don't need a written appraisal.